raghuls2002/Career-Recommendation-System/DA1.md

 # TARP Assessment - 1

+Some of the tools used in this project are:

 ## Zotero

 With the help of the free, open-source software Zotero, we can quickly gather, arrange, cite, and share sources.
 We can add source data to your library via a browser extension.